 Level 5 – Second Level Spell

 We also gain the option to access some Second Level Spells for the first time.
-There are two options that are most viable here, depending on your circumstances:
+Two options are most viable here, depending on your circumstances:

 • Spike Growth – Spike Growth lets you cover a 12 metre wide area in Spikes, halving the movement speed of all within and causing them to take 2-8 Piercing Damage for every 1.5 Metres they walk on the spikes.
 Be wary that this is a Concentration Spell, so you cannot have this and Ensnaring Strike active at the same time.
 Ensnaring Strike is better for pinning down single dangerous enemies, whereas Spike Growth is good for slowing down groups of enemies in a larger area.